 Thus far, only a small fraction of the exoplanets detected by this method have been Earth-sized or smaller.
 However, the small size of the SPECULOOS target stars combined with the high sensitivity of its telescopes allows detection of Earth-sized transiting planets located in the habitable zone.
 These planets will be ideally suited for follow-up observations with large ground- or space-based facilities.

 “The telescopes are kitted out with cameras that are highly sensitive in the near-infrared,” explained Laetitia Delrez of the Cavendish Laboratory, Cambridge, a co-investigator in the SPECULOOS team.
 “This radiation is a little beyond what human eyes can detect, and is the primary emission from the dim stars SPECULOOS will be targeting.”

 The telescopes and their brightly colored mounts were built by the German company ASTELCO and are protected by domes made by the Italian manufacturer Gambato.
-The project will receive support from the two TRAPPIST 60-cm telescopes, one at ESO’s La Silla Observatory and the other in Morocco.
+The project will receive support from the two TRAPPIST 60-cm (24-in) telescopes, one at ESO’s La Silla Observatory and the other in Morocco.
 The project will in due course also include the SPECULOOS Northern Observatory and SAINT-Ex, which are currently under construction in Tenerife, Spain, and at San Pedro Mártir, Mexico, respectively.